-- 6.1 Late applications (received after the relevant national closing date) will be considered after all other provisional offers have been determined. - 6.2 Places will be allocated where no application has been received after those who have made late applications. - 6.3 Parents will not be allowed to change their preferences after the relevant national closing date, unless they have moved address into a different catchment area for which documentary evidence may be required.
+- 6.1 Late applications (received after the relevant national closing date) will be considered after all other provisional offers have been determined. - 6.2 Places will be allocated where no application has been received after those who have made late applications. - 6.3 Parents will not be allowed to change their preferences after the relevant national closing date, unless they have moved address into a different catchment area, or have had a house move fall through for which documentary evidence may be required.